JoeLorenzoMontano/mcp-sandbox/README.md

 # MCP Agent Framework

-A Docker-based framework for designing and implementing AI agent workflows using the Multimodal Chat Protocol (MCP) with local Ollama models.
+A Docker-based framework for designing and implementing AI agent workflows using the Multimodal Chat Protocol (MCP) with local Ollama models and Smithery.ai integration.

 ## System Architecture

 This system consists of three main components:

 1. **MCP Server**: A service that implements the MCP protocol and communicates with Ollama for model responses
-2. **Workflow Orchestrator**: Manages multi-step workflows by connecting different MCP servers
+2. **Workflow Orchestrator**: Manages multi-step workflows by connecting different MCP servers and Smithery.ai agents
 3. **MCP Client**: A web interface to create and execute agent workflows

 ## Prerequisites